opengauss-mirror/docs/content/en/docs/Developerguide/create-function.md

 RETURN num1 + num2;
 END;
 /
--- Alter the execution rule of function add to IMMUTABLE (that is, the same result is returned if the parameter remains unchanged). postgres=# ALTER FUNCTION func_add_sql2(INTEGER, INTEGER) IMMUTABLE;
+-- Alter the execution rule of function func_add_sql2 to IMMUTABLE (that is, the same result is returned if the parameter remains unchanged). postgres=# ALTER FUNCTION func_add_sql2(INTEGER, INTEGER) IMMUTABLE;

--- Alter the name of function add to add_two_number. postgres=# ALTER FUNCTION func_add_sql2(INTEGER, INTEGER) RENAME TO add_two_number;
+-- Alter the name of function func_add_sql2 to add_two_number.
+postgres=# ALTER FUNCTION func_add_sql2(INTEGER, INTEGER) RENAME TO add_two_number;

--- Change the owner of function add to omm. postgres=# ALTER FUNCTION add_two_number(INTEGER, INTEGER) OWNER TO omm;
+-- Change the owner of function add_two_number to omm. postgres=# ALTER FUNCTION add_two_number(INTEGER, INTEGER) OWNER TO omm;

 -- Delete the function.